abodnar1/wandering-brewer/README.md

 2. Follow the prompts in the browser and select the spec file you want to run

-## Learning Goals
-To demonstrate learning on topics that include React, React Router, Asynchronous JavaScript, and end-to-end testing with Cypress.
-User personas and user stories were to be utilized to target a niche audience.
-Core functionality needed to include:
-* Displaying data from an API in such a way that applies directly to the target audience
-* Ability for a single user to store/manipulate the displayed data (ie. favoriting)
-* Multiple views handled by Router

 ## Technologies and Tools
 * React
 * React Router